scriptsboy/telegram-proxy/README.md

 	Rhel/Centos 6+ ; Ubuntu 14.04+ ; Debian 7+ ; OpenSUSE 42+ ; Gentoo Linux ; Alpine 3.4+ and Other...

-How to fastly setup Socks5 Proxy on Rhel/Centos 6+ ; Ubuntu 14.04+ ; Debian 7+ x86 32/64 bit:
+How to fastly setup Socks5 Proxy:

 1. Download installation script